vpandichi/worldtour_proiect/README.md

 27. Created htaccess file, profile settings page and provisory user profile page
 28. Created the possibility to recover lost passwords and forgotten usernames via email.
 I have decided not to focus on the user's profile at this moment as there is a lot of DB functionality left to cover.
 29. Created admin account page and database.
 Added user flags against accounts so we can change privileges.
 Started working on a mass email feature
+30. Finished the mass email feature for admins

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x